 Malware is the worst-case scenario, but evil-minded web hackers can even use your website to infect visitors with ransomware.

 Malware is malicious software and it is a code that is made to disrupt, disable, or take control of your system.
-It is usually hidden or disguised as something else so that scanners won’t find it.
+It is usually hidden or disguised as something else so that scanners won't find it.
+Ransomware is a specific type of malware.

 When we perform malware removals we do it manually.
 The reason why we do it manually is that most scanners fail to find malware and if in the best-case scenario they do - there's still a backdoor that needs to be patched.
 The patch is critical, thus we have real security experts who perform the fix manually.